khaors/geocompr/main.md

 ```

 You can imagine it as a road or river network.
-The new object has only one row that define all the lines.
+The new object has only one row that defines all the lines.
-This restrict number of operation that could be done, for example it prevent adding names to each line segment or calculating lengths of single lines.
+This restricts the number of operations that can be done, for example it prevents adding names to each line segment or calculating lengths of single lines.
 The `st_cast` function can be used in this situation, as it separates one mutlilinestring into three linestrings: